 The employment law attorneys at Schaefer Halleen have helped numerous clients fight discrimination in the workplace.
 Whether you’re being targeted for your sexual orientation or gender identity, we will be fierce advocates for you.
 Our clients are sometimes unsure if their negative experiences at work constitute discrimination.
 We are always happy to hear your story and provide our professional guidance.
 You deserve to feel welcomed in your workplace.

 Our staff and attorneys have worked closely with OutFront MN to enhance a deeper understanding of the complexities and concerns faced by LGBTQ individuals in the workplace.
 Schaefer Halleen has also had the pleasure of working with and supporting Gender Justice, a non-profit that “addresses the causes and consequences of gender inequality, both locally and nationally.”
 When it comes to employment discrimination, Schaefer Halleen is the definitive resource for members of the LGBTQ community.

 Pro Bono Legal Clinic for Transgender Employees

-Introducing Schaefer Halleen’s pro bono legal clinic for transgender employees, focusing on employment discrimination.
-In partnership with OutFront Minnesota, QUORUM, and Gender Justice, the Schaefer Halleen Trans Legal Clinic will be an ongoing (monthly) opportunity for members of the trans community to seek free consultations with discrimination attorneys.
-We anticipate that the clinic will begin with a brief presentation explaining your rights as a transgender employee, followed by one-on-one consultations with an attorney on a first come, first served basis.
+In a unique partnership with RECLAIM!, OutFront Minnesota, QUORUM, and Gender Justice, the Schaefer Halleen Trans Legal Clinic will be an ongoing (monthly) opportunity for members of the trans community to seek free consultations with discrimination attorneys.
+The clinic will begin with a brief presentation explaining your rights as a transgender employee, followed by private and confidential one-on-one consultations with an attorney on a first come, first served basis.